 The Multi-Skilled Healthcare Associate of Technical Studies degree enables a student to design an individualized program of study to fulfill a unique healthcare career goal that cannot be met through the completion of one of the College's other technical healthcare programs.
 Students complete core courses and select technical courses from different healthcare specialty areas.

-Upon completion of an Associated of Technical Studies in Multi-skilled Healthcare, a graduate will demonstrate achievement of:
+Upon completion of an Associate of Technical Studies in Multi-skilled Healthcare, a graduate will: